TheMineWay/Unity-Essential-Toolkit/docs/docs/utilities/achievements/working-with-achievements.md

 ## Using the AchievementSceneObject {#using-achievements-scene-object}

-This script manages events for a specific achievement at each time.
-You can have multiple instances of this script per scene (even for the same event).
+This script allows you to perform actions to a specific event easily (like unlocking it).
+It also has events that get called when some actions are performed.
-When attached to a GameObject you are able to select the event you want to work with.
+When attached to a GameObject you are able to select the achievement you want to work with.
 This is done by selecting the achievement on the **Achievement** field.

+### Unlocking achievements

+This script has a public method named `UnlockAchievement`.
+When called, it will unlock the achievement.

+### Events

-Once you selected the right achievement, you can use the events shown in the Unity's Inspector.
+You have some events in the Unity's Inspector.
 See the list below.

 - **OnUnlocked:** called when the achievement is unlocked for the first time.
 - **OnUnlockCall:** called when the achievement unlock is called.
 It gets called even if the achievement was previously unlocked.
 - **BeforeUnlockCall**: called when the achievement unlock is called, but before triggering the unlockment process.
 It gets called even if the achievement was previously unlocked.

-### Unlocking achievements

-This script has a public method named `UnlockAchievement`.
-When called, it will unlock the achievement.
+Those events are only called when actions happen via this script.
+This means that if, for example, an achievement is unlocked from another script, this events will not be called.